superwall/Superwall-Android/.github/CONTRIBUTING.md

 and [Android's Kotlin style guide](https://developer.android.com/kotlin/style-guide).
 We use [Ktlint](https://github.com/pinterest/ktlint) to check for style errors.

-To do this locally, you can install ktlint using `brew install ktlint` and either:
+To do this locally, you can either run the setup script or install ktlint using `brew install ktlint` and either:
 * Run `ktlint` from the root folder to detect style issues immediately.
 * Use `ktlint installGitPreCommitHook` to install a pre-commit hook that will run ktlint before every commit.